Eucalyptus wandoo: Taxonomy

 The tree is most closely related to Eucalyptus capillosa (inland wandoo) and Eucalyptus nigrifunda.
-The bark of E. capillosa is usually more colorful than that of E. wandoo and E. nigrifunda often retains more rough basal bark than E. wandoo.
+The bark of E. capillosa is usually more colourful than that of E. wandoo and E. nigrifunda often retains more rough basal bark than E. wandoo.

 Wandoo is also closely related to Eucalyptus salmonophloia (salmon gum).

 Although Eucalyptus accedens is known as powderbark wandoo it belongs to a taxonomic series.